I will continue to expand this page as your questions come in. Email me anytime:

 The correct pronunciation is Sih' - ma.

-The SIMA is NOT a step bore.
-I believe there is a lot of agreement that the best step bore ever was Jerry's Jazz trumpet and its last incarnation, the Stratosphere.
-But as Jerry points out, step bores, by their very nature, distort the focus of the center core and this is heard in the intonation as well as register changes.
-Jerry's goal with the SIMA was to keep or improve the ease and response of the step bore while eliminating the drawbacks in sound.
-As a former owner of several Jazz and a current Stratosphere in addition to a SIMA, I think he reached his goal and quite a bit more.
-As so many current SIMA owners have moved from the Jazz, I know the feeling is shared by others.
+The NY Soloist and Sima are NOT step bores.
+There is general agreement that the best step bore ever was Jerry's Jazz trumpet along with its last update, the Stratosphere.
+But as Jerry points out, step bores, by their very nature, distort the focus and core of the sound.
+This is heard in the intonation especially during changes in register.
+Jerry's goal with his two newer horns was to maintain or improve the ease and response of the step bore while eliminating the drawbacks in sound.
+As a former owner of several Jazz and a Stratosphere, I'm certain he reached his goal and quite a bit more.
+As so many current NY Soloist and Sima owners moved up from the Jazz, I know the feeling is shared by many others.

 What is the bore on a SIMA?